Orthogonal and Linear Regressions and Pencils of Confocal Quadrics: Lines and hyperplanes of the best fit to the data set in

-where both $X_i$ and $Y_i$ have error terms which belong to mean zero normal distributions, such that all $\epsilon_i$, $i=1, \dots, N$ have the same variance $\sigma^2_{\epsilon}$ and all $\delta_i$, $i=1, \dots, N$ have the same variance $\sigma^2_{\delta}$.
+There are also important situations where predictors are known only up to some error and they are described by measurement error models.
+There the observed pairs $(x^{(i)}, y^{(i)} )_{i=1}^N$ are sampled from random variables $(X_i, Y_i)$ with means satisfying the linear relationship $ EY_i=\alpha +\beta(EX_i), \quad i=1, \dots, N. $ Denoting $EX_i=\xi_i$, the errors in variables model can be defined as $ Y_i=\alpha +\beta\xi_i +\epsilon_i, \quad X_i=\xi_i + \delta_i, \quad i=1, \dots, N, $ where both $X_i$ and $Y_i$ have error terms which belong to mean zero normal distributions, such that all $\epsilon_i$, $i=1, \dots, N$ have the same variance $\sigma^2_{\epsilon}$ and all $\delta_i$, $i=1, \dots, N$ have the same variance $\sigma^2_{\delta}$.
 Since in such models there is a symmetry between $x_i$ and $y_i$ as they are both known with an error, it is more natural to apply to them the orthogonal regression, or in other words, the orthogonal least square method.
-This we are going to introduce next under the assumption that $\eta= \sigma^2_{\epsilon}/ \sigma^2_{\delta}=1$ and in a general dimension $k$.
+This we are going to introduce next under the assumption that $\eta= \sigma^2_{\epsilon}/ \sigma^2_{\delta}=1$ and for an arbitrary numbers of dimensions $k$.
 One should also mention that applications of the orthogonal least square method in the models with measurement errors have limitations, see e.g. \cite{CR}, \cite{CR0}.
 These limitations are related to a potentially unknown value of $\eta$.
 Here we assume that $\eta$ {\it is known}.
 At first we assume that $\eta=1$.
-The assumption that $\eta$ is known is essential, while that it is equal to one is not, as we will show later, see Remark \ref{rem:errorcov}.
+The assumption that $\eta$ is known is essential, while that it is equal to one is not.
+If $\eta$ is known, but not equal to 1, it can be made equal to 1 by rescaling either $X$ or $Y$.
+See also Remark \ref{rem:errorcov}.

 From a historic perspective, the case $\eta=1$ originated from \cite{Ad1, Ad2}.
 Then it was Pearson who established \emph{orthogonal regression} by selecting the squares of the perpendiculars, which corresponds to the case $\eta=1$.
 Nowadays, it is also called {\it the orthogonal least square method}, see e.g. \cite{CB}, as mentioned above.
 The geometric aspects of the orthogonal regression are the main subject of this study.
-We also adopt the Pearson's generality assumption, that the given system of points does not belong to a hyper-plane.
+We also adopt the Pearson's generality assumption, that the given system of points does not belong to a hyper-plane i.e. a system of points is of full rank.